swiftly-solution/documentation/src/docs/scripting/events/gameevents/onhidedeathpanel.md

 ---

 # OnHideDeathpanel
-This event is triggered when hide_deathpanel is triggered
+This event is triggered when hide_deathpanel is triggered.
 ::: tabs
 @tab Lua
 ```lua